leoncca/Wasteland-2-Weapon-Rebalance/Readme.md

 This mod is an uodated version of the original [Weapon Re-Balance Mod](https://forums.inxile-entertainment.com/viewtopic.php?f=18&t=10719) made to work with the latest version of the Director's Cut.

+To install the mod, drag the 'Import' folder into "...\Wasteland 2 Director's Cut\Build\WL2_Data\Mods"

 ##CHANGELOG
 ###Assault Rifles
 <details>